dgarciabriseno/helioviewer-event-interface/README.md

 In general, new data sources can be added in 2 steps:

 1. Add a URI to the list of known data sources.
 See `src/Sources.php`.
 This provides an endpoint to query data from.
 2. Create a definition that describes how to translate data into Helioviewer's format.
-See `Translator/DonkiCme` as the original sample.
+See `Translator/FlarePrediction.php` as an sample.
-   This

 This module manages performing the external HTTP requests and passing that data over to a user-defined translator which converts the data into the Helioviewer Event Format to be processed on helioviewer.org.
 It also provides a standard framework to follow for translating one object into Helioviewer.